 Looking for things to do in Galway this weekend?
 We've got you covered!
-With Christmas shows, live music and entertainment, comedy and so much more, there's something here for everyone.
+From food specials that'll cure your January blues, a midwinter music festival, live music and entertainment to illustrated talks and so much more, there's something here for everyone.
 Check out our ultimate guide to the best events happening in Galway this weekend and start planning your perfect getaway!

 The weekend guide is sponsored by The Skeff Bar & Kitchen, the home to live music 7 nights a week in Galway.
 Check out The Skeff's weekend lineup right HERE.